sanyal06/aws-labs-1/Agenda.md

 <details>
   <summary>IAM Users</summary>

 An AWS IAM user is an entity that you create in AWS to represent the person or service that uses it to interact with AWS.
+IAM Users have a set of permanent credentials such as an Access Key and/or Console ID-Password.
 You attach permission policies to the IAM user that determine what the user can and cannot do in AWS.
+The console ID-password is used to access the services in the AWS account through the browser interface.
 Access keys are a combination of an access key ID and a secret access key that are assigned to a user.
 These can be used to make programmatic calls to AWS when using the API in program code or at a command prompt when using the AWS CLI.
 </details>

 <details>
   <summary>IAM Groups</summary>

+  If you find that you'll have several users who need similar permissions, you can define an IAM Group and associate your users to the group.

 NA
 </details>